Estimating accretion times of halo substructures in the Milky Way: conclusions

 We have collected six substructures and their member stars from previous studies, and improved their kinematic accuracy by combining Gaia DR3 astrometric data with radial velocities from the stellar catalog compiled by Li et al. (2025, in preparation) from multiple spectroscopic surveys.
 In the E19 potential, the orbital frequencies of stars in the $r$ and $\phi$ directions were calculated and subsequently used to estimate the accretion time of the substructures.
 We determine the uncertainties using Monte Carlo method, and establish the statistical significance by comparison with results from random samples drawn from the halo.

-For the substructure GL-1, the accretion time results based on the orbital frequencies in the $r$ and $\phi$ directions show good consistency, yielding $5.55 \pm 0.08$ Gyr and $5.84 \pm 0.20$ Gyr, respectively.
-The statistical significance is also high, at $4.4\sigma$ and $4.5\sigma$, respectively.
+For the substructure GL-1, the accretion time results based on the orbital frequencies in the $r$ and $\phi$ directions show good consistency, yielding $5.6 \pm 0.1$ Gyr and $5.7_{-0.4}^{+0.2}$ Gyr respectively.
+The statistical significance is also high, at $4.3\sigma$ and $3.9\sigma$, respectively.
 The agreement between the two directions and their high significance indicate the robustness of the results.
-The accretion time for GL-1, obtained by combining the $r$ and $\phi$ direction estimates, is $5.59^{+0.07}_{-0.08}$ Gyr.
-When the B15 potential is used instead of the E19 potential, which is based on the more reliable Gaia data, the results change and the significances decrease substantially, indicating that the results are sensitive to the choice of potential.
+The accretion time for GL-1, obtained by combining the $r$ and $\phi$ direction estimates, is $5.6 \pm 0.1$ Gyr.
+When the B15 potential is used instead of the E19 potential, which is based on the more reliable Gaia data, the significances decrease substantially, indicating that the results are sensitive to the choice of potential.

-For GL-4 the inferred accretion time is $4.0 \pm 0.2$ Gyr with a significance of $3.3\sigma$, while for GR-1 it is $2.3 \pm 0.1$ Gyr with a significance of $3.7\sigma$.
-They exhibit high significance only in a single direction, and only under the B15 potential.
+For GL-4 the inferred accretion time is $6.9 \pm 0.3$ Gyr with a significance of $3.7\sigma$, while for GR-1 it is $2.0 \pm 0.1$ Gyr with a significance of $4.4\sigma$.
+High significance is observed in only a single direction, and the significance is greater under the B15 potential.
 This may be because their member stars have pericenters closer to the Milky Way center, where the E19 potential is extrapolated beyond its fitted range and thus overestimates the mass at $R<5$ kpc.
-For the substructure GR-1, which lies closer to the Milky Way center, the comparison of the $r$ and $\phi$ direction estimates under the E19 potential suggests that the bulge mass may be smaller than the E19 value of $1.1 \times 10^{10}$ $M_\odot$.
+For the GR-1, which lies closer to the Milky Way center, the comparison of the $r$ and $\phi$ direction estimates under the E19 potential suggests that the bulge mass may be smaller than the E19 value of $1.1 \times 10^{10}$ $M_\odot$.
 For further refining accretion times for these and other phase-space substructures to obtain the accretion history of the Milky Way, more precise astrometric data provided by, e.g., Gaia DR4, China Space Station Survey Telescope and Roman Space Telescope, are needed.

+All uncertainties reported for the accretion times reflect only statistical errors.
+The additional systematic effects arising from the adopted potential, both from the choice of the potential and from its intrinsic time evolution, are more substantial and should be addressed in future studies.